brotkrueml/byt_coordconverter/Documentation/Usage/Index.rst

    The argument has no effect in output format :html:`UTM`.

-Using the XML Schema (XSD) for Validation in your Template
+Using the XML Schema (XSD) for validation in your template
 ==========================================================

 It is possible to assist your code editor on suggesting the tag name and the